avielmenter/eventfeeler/api/README.md

 ### Returns
 This API returns a [`user`](https://github.com/avielmenter/eventfeeler/tree/master/data#user) object.

+## GET /attending/:eventID

+This API returns the list of users attending the event with the specified ID.

+### Returns
+This API returns a list of [`user`](https://github.com/avielmenter/eventfeeler/tree/master/data#user) objects.

 ## POST /attending/:eventID

 This API can be used to indicate that the currently logged-in user is or is not attending the event with the specified ID.